IssaKass/odin-rock-paper-scissors/README.md

 ## How to play

-1. Enter rock, paper, or scissors when prompted.
+1. Click on one of the buttons: rock, paper, or scissors.
 2. The computer makes a random choice.
 3. The result is displayed, and the game continues for 5 rounds.

 ## Technologies Used

 - HTML
+- CSS
 - JavaScript

-## Future Improvements

-- Add a graphical user interface (GUI).